-State Farm has an insurance discount program that’s aimed at getting you to drive safely and, if you do, save you money.
+State Farm has an insurance discount program that aims to encourage safe driving and, if you do, save you money.

 Key Highlights

-• State Farm’s Drive Safe & Save program is for people who drive safely and offers substantial discounts on insurance.
+• State Farm’s Drive Safe & Save program offers substantial insurance discounts for people who drive safely.

 • Enrollment for the drive safe and save program is free.
 Customers can simply download the Drive Safe & Save Mobile app from the App Store or Google Play.